ad-aures/castopod/docs/src/sv/contributing/setup-development.md

    # Composer is installed
    composer -V

-   # npm is installed
+   # pnpm is installed
-   npm -v
+   pnpm -v

    # git is installed
    git version